dj1411/HabitChart/www/test.md

     - fill the textbox with the data
     - submit
 - randonly enter previous data. check how the `value buttons` change.
+    - there should be values between min and max
+    - there should be one value greater than max
+    - there should be one value smaller than min

 # Data bar chart
 - upon changing the value in modal, the bar should display according height
     - test by chosing lower value
     - test by chosing higher value
-- randonly enter previous data. check how the bar chart changes.
+- randonly enter previous data. check how the `bar chart` changes.

 # Target sign colors
 - randonly enter previous data. check how the target sign color change.